 CCC mobilized our construction team during the pandemic to renovate over 100,000 square feet of facilities spread across three ﬂoors.
 Construction of these clean room environments involved demolition of the existing areas ﬂooring, walls, ceilings, HVAC and electrical systems.
 New construction included plank ﬂooring, walls, new process piping, new ductwork and diﬀ users, new ceiling grid, new electrical infrastructure including +1,000 CAT5 poles, installation of +600 tables and steel hitching posts.

+In the span of roughly 3.5 weeks, CCC and our team of trade contractors successfully renovated the facility.
 CCC self-performed all concrete, selective demolition, interior trades, millwright / rigging and equipment installation.
 CCC managed subcontractors for mechanical, electrical, ﬁre protection, painting, signage and ﬂooring.
 The work was completed with evolving safety procedures and protocols to safely work amidst the COVID-19 pandemic.
 Among the many safety procedures used were daily temperature checks, use of N95 masks and social distancing.
 The work was completed with zero recordable injuries.

 With little to no written scope, the contracting team depended on the GM / Ventec team to communicate the utility requirements for the process equipment.
 This demanded the entire team to remain nimble without losing focus on schedule acceleration.
 Leveraging our purchasing ability with strong material suppliers, we were able to deliver workable stations in a period otherwise unachievable.